amalec/fitcmp/README.md

 # RUNNING FITCMP.PY

-You run the script by executing fitcmp.py as follows:
+You run the script by executing fitcmp (the main script).
+You may like to add its location to your $PATH.

-python /path/to/the/script/fitcmp.py

-You may want to use a convenient alias (in this case in a .cshrc startup file) such as: alias fitcmp 'python /path/to/the/script/fitcmp.py'

 You must always run the script with an argument specifying the path of your vpfit executable.
 Creating an alias to your vpfit in your working